facebook/flow/README.md

 ## Running the tests

-To run the tests first compile flow using `make`.
+To run the tests, first compile flow using `make`.
 Then run `bash ./runtests.sh bin/flow`

 There is a `make test` target that compiles and runs tests.